juliustheodor/long-term-volatility-news/README.md

 # Replication files for the paper Conrad, C., Schoelkopf, J., Tushteva, N. (2025) "Long-Term Volatility Shapes the Stock Market’s Sensitivity to News", Journal of Econometrics
 Replication files for the paper Conrad, C., Schoelkopf, J., Tushteva, N. (2025) "Long-Term Volatility Shapes the Stock Market’s Sensitivity to News", Journal of Econometrics

+Please cite as:

+Conrad, Christian and Schoelkopf, Julius Theodor and Tushteva, Nikoleta, Long-Term Volatility Shapes the Stock Market's Sensitivity to News (2025, first version 2023).
+Available at SSRN: http://dx.doi.org/10.2139/ssrn.4632733.

+## Contact
+Please address any questions about the code to:

+Christian Conrad, Heidelberg University, Department of Economics.
+Email: christian.conrad [at] awi.uni-heidelberg.de Julius Schoelkopf, Heidelberg University, Department of Economics.
+Email: julius.schoelkopf [at] awi.uni-heidelberg.de We do not assume any responsibilities for results produced with the available code.
+Please let us know, if you have suggestions for further versions.